influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/backup-and-restore.md

 20160803T222811Z.manifest  20160803T222811Z.meta  20160803T222811Z.s4.tar.gz
 ```

-#### Perform a metastore only backup
+#### Perform a metadata only backup

-Perform a meta store only backup into a specific directory with the command below.
+Perform a metadata only backup into a specific directory with the command below.
 The directory must already exist.

 ```bash